Warriors140/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+A cross platform application that allow you to change style and content of a page.

 2. What is an event?

+An event is an user action that takes place in a DOM.

 3. What is an event listener?

+An event listener an object that can handle an event that is given by a event target.

 4. Why would we convert a NodeList into an Array?

+So that NodeList will be able to use methods like Arrays

 5. What is a component?

+A component is what brings HTML, CSS, and JavaScript together for the reuse in a website.S

 ### Git Set up